oblac/jodd/STYLEGUIDE.md

 + Only beans have accessors (`getFoo()` and `setFoo()` methods).
 Method should not be named with e.g. `get` if it is not a bean.
 + Util static methods that return new instance should be named e.g. `createFooBar()` if there is no argument or `fooBarOf(argument)` if there is an argument provided; but _never_ `getFooBar()`.
 Getters should never create a new instance of anything.

+### About deprecation and @Since tag

+For now, we are _not_ able to maintain deprecated methods and the use of `@Since` tag versions.
+We simply don't have enough resources for that atm, sorry.
+It's better not to have it, but to have it all wrong.

 ## Test :hearts:

 + Test classes ends with `*Test`, e.g. `StringUtilTest`.